josbp0107/josbp0107/README.md

 **About Me!**

-- 🌱 I’m currently exploring Python with a big interest in Web Scraping.
+- 🌱 I’m currently exploring Python with a big interest in Web Scraping and Automation.
 - 🤔 My interests are web-automation, web development and developing some useful and cool stuff
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [josebp0107@gmail.com](mailto:josebp0107@gmail.com).